Licence Plate Denial

 Licence Plate Denial Collection

-Highway 407 ETR and the Province of Ontario’s Highway 407 (east of Brock Road) and Highway 412 collect tolls, fees and, as applicable, interest (together, "407 Charges") from their customers subsequent to their use of the toll highways.
+Highway 407 ETR and the Province of Ontario’s Highway 407 (including Highway 412 and Highway 418) collect tolls, fees and, as applicable, interest (together, "407 Charges") from their customers subsequent to their use of the toll highways.
 This “buy now and pay later” system of payment of 407 Charges was purposely chosen by the Ontario Government to improve traffic flow and to reduce congestion, land use and pollution.

 Unlike other service providers that can refuse to provide service, cancel credit or turn off utilities to those who fail to pay, 407 ETR does not have the opportunity or ability to screen or examine the credit-worthiness of customers until after they have used the toll highway.
 While most customers pay their bills on time, some do not.
 407 ETR uses traditional collection methods, similar to those used by other companies, to collect payment from these individuals.
 In addition, 407 ETR can require the Registrar to deny the renewal of existing vehicle permits or the issuance of new ones to customers who continue to be delinquent.